ARWNI2S/TheCorporateWars/whitepaper/roadmap/deployment/README.md

 - of the _megacorporations_,
 - and of the historically relevant _Polities_.

-Participation in the initial deployment of the systems is represented by real actors within the game system: the assets of the galaxy's major powers and institutions.
+Participation in the initial deployment of the systems is represented by real actors within the game system: the assets of the Charted Space's major powers and institutions.